xmas83/websoft/slides/S04-00-README.md

 1. Examination days and rest examination (book, update lecture plan and announce on Canvas)

-1. Publish about project setup & techniques (Canvas)

 1. Aid in creating project groups

 1. Publish requirements on project

 1. Link to the slides (in Canvas)